May 18 2009

 As regular readers know, I recently joined Twitter and have had a good experience with it, though I’m skeptical that it will attract a following among teachers beyond those particularly interested in educational technology (see My Verdict On Twitter).

-In that previous post, I shared some sites that I found particularly helpful to me as I began to “tweet.”
+In that previous post, I some sites that I found particularly helpful to me as I began to “tweet.”
 I thought others new to Twitter might find it useful for me to slightly enlarge that list, and so another “The Best…” list is born.

 The title of each resource is pretty self-explanatory, so I’m just going to list them.